Christopher Tugendhat, Baron Tugendhat: Career

 Tugendhat was educated at King's College School, Cambridge, and Ampleforth College, before going up to Gonville and Caius College, Cambridge.
 After university, he took up a career in journalism, becoming a features editor and leader writer for the Financial Times from 1960 to 1970.
 In 1970 he was elected as a Conservative Member of Parliament (MP) for the Cities of London and Westminster, remaining in the House of Commons until 1977, when he resigned after being appointed a Member of the European Commission.
 He was first appointed to the EC by a Labour Government over the head of the nominee of the Conservative leader Margaret Thatcher, but four years later, as Prime Minister, Thatcher reappointed him, and he served as Vice-President of the European Commission from 1981 until 1985.

 On 3 December 1980, when leaving his home in Brussels, two bullets were fired at Tugendhat from a car, narrowly missing him; he recalled the attack "closer than I would have liked".
 The Provisional IRA claimed responsibility for the assassination attempt.

 Following his role at the European Commission, Tugendhat was Chairman of the Royal Institute for International Affairs (Chatham House) from 1986 to 1995, and of the Civil Aviation Authority from 1986 to 1991, when he was succeeded by Sir Christopher Chataway.
 In 1993 he was created a Life Peer on the nomination of Prime Minister John Major.

 Lord Tugendhat later went on to become the Chairman of Abbey National, Blue Circle Industries, the European Advisory Board of Lehman Brothers, and the Imperial College Healthcare NHS Trust.
 He also served as a director of Rio Tinto and Eurotunnel, among other companies.

 Other work

 Tugendhat is a member of the Official Monetary and Financial Institutions Forum (OMFIF) advisory board, an independent financial think tank which serves as a neutral, non-lobbying platform for exchanges among official institutions and private sector counter-parties worldwide.

 Personal life

 He married Julia Lissant Dobson; they have two sons, James (born 1971) and Angus (born 1974).

-His younger brother, Sir Michael Tugendhat, was a Judge of the High Court of England and Wales, and his nephew Tom Tugendhat has served as the Conservative MP for Tonbridge and Malling, then Tonbridge, since May 2015.
+His younger brother, Sir Michael Tugendhat, was a Judge of the High Court of England and Wales, and his nephew Thomas Tugendhat has served as the Conservative MP for Tonbridge and Malling, then Tonbridge, since May 2015.